-1. All financial data in this article was obtained and referenced from Mahindra’s financial statements available in M&M’s Investor Relation.
+1. All financial data presented in this article was obtained and referenced from Mahindra’s earnings releases, annual reports, investors letters, presentations, news releases, etc., which are available in M&M’s Investor Relation.

 The content in this article is for informational purposes only and is neither a recommendation nor a piece of financial advice to purchase a stock.